What is the use of PETG film?

 Production Methods

-PETG is produced using a two-step, melt-phase polycondensation process.
-This relatively simple process joins two different monomers together, accompanied with the release of a small molecule such as water.
+PETG is fabricated utilizing a two-step, melt-phase polycondensation method.
+This relatively straightforward procedure merges two diverse monomers with the byproduct of a small molecule, such as water.

 Applications

-The properties of polyethylene terephthalate glycol make it suitable for a wide range of different applications, including:
+The properties of polyethylene terephthalate glycol lend it to an assortment of applications, including:

 1. Food and Drink Containers